ZhenyingZhu/StudyNotes/SystemDesign.md

 Separation of logic and wiring

-- use `stdin`, `stdout` They can attach to other processes, like keyboard, file, screen, etc. There is a in-mem buffer
+- use `stdin`, `stdout` They can attach to other processes, like keyboard, file, screen, etc. There is an in-mem buffer
 - similar to loose coupling/late binding/inversion of control
 - but it is hard to wire multiple input/output.
 Need some tricks and configs